microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 original ones.

 Given a fixed time interval, a VM request will arise according to the real VM workload data.
-The request contains the VM information of the required resources, including the required CPU cores, the required memory, and the remaining buffer time.
+The request contains the VM information, such as the subscription id, the deployment id, and the VM category, VM's required resources, including the required CPU cores and the required memory, and the remaining buffer time.

 * Whenever receive a VM request, the MARO simulator will first calculate the